C2C CTF Writeups

 - Goal: Decrypt the second part of the flag by exploiting AES-CTR key reuse.

-- AES-CTR Nonce/Counter Reuse: Counter mode transforms a block cipher into a stream cipher.
-If the same IV/Counter is used twice with the same key, the keystream is identical. $C_1 \oplus C_2 = P_1 \oplus P_2$.
+AES-CTR Nonce/Counter Reuse: The service used AES-CTR mode, which transforms a block cipher into a stream cipher.
+I knew that if the same IV/Counter is used twice with the same key, the keystream is identical ($C_1 \oplus C_2 = P_1 \oplus P_2$), allowing for trivial decryption if one plaintext is known.

-big_guyIV. - Bypass: i can construct an IV that differs by exactly 3 bytes (e.g., flipping LSBs of the last 3 bytes) but remains numerically very close.
-This causes the counter values (which are incremented 128-bit integers) to overlap with the original
+Bypass: I realized I could bypass this check by constructing an IV that differed by exactly 3 bytes (e.g., flipping LSBs of the last 3 bytes).
+Although it passed the check, it remained numerically very close.
+This meant the counter values (which are incremented 128-bit integers) would eventually overlap with the original

 big_guycounter sequence after a determinable offset.

-C2C{. im scan the ciphertext for this pattern to find the exact keystream offset. - Decrypt: Use the recovered keystream to decrypt
+C2C{, I could scan the ciphertext for this pattern to find the exact keystream offset. - Decrypt: Once the offset was found, I used the recovered keystream to decrypt

 FLAG2.